Molecular Biology & Biochem

 The student should be able to demonstrate a basic knowledge of the essential facts and key concepts of Molecular Biology and Biochemistry.
 The knowledge is only based on the lectures and practicals.
 There are significant knowledge gaps or a misunderstanding of the understanding of DNA, RNA and protein structure and function, the biological links between these molecules and their wider roles within the cell.

-Demonstrate knowledge and a conceptual understanding of the key biological functions of DNA, RNA and proteins
+Demonstrate knowledge of the key biological functions of DNA, RNA and proteins and how these molecules are synthesised

 Demonstrate knowledge and conceptual understanding of bioenergetics and the catalytic mechanisms of enzymes